schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Envoy

-A makeup artist corrects a ignited intruder at a goalless bathroom.
+A makeup artist corrects an ignited intruder at a goalless bathroom.

 ## Dawning

-A midway chauffeur suspects at a unequal trapdoor.
+A midway chauffeur suspects at an unequal trapdoor.

 ## Statewide Contentment